cutting-room-floor/tilestream/README.md

         --config=PATH      Pass options via JSON config file at PATH.
         --uiPort=PORT      UI server port.
 Defaults to 8888.
         --tilePort=PORT    Tile server port.
 Defaults to 8888.
+        --subdomains=LIST  Comma separated list of subdomains to use for tiles.
         --tiles=PATH       Path to tiles directory.
+        --syslog           Log to syslog instead of stdout.

 Tests